TomPace101/nanopore_diffusion/notes.md

 _TODO_ clean up data
 The data folder has lots of junk now.
 Particularly in debug.
-And can we get rid of the exotic-earth simulator now?
-And I guess the data files that went with it?
-Or do we want to run that with the new homogenization module instead?

-_TODO_ some plots say concentration is in units of mM I found this in debug, but it may exist in brainy-media, thin-shot, etc.

 _TODO_ add number of dimensions to geometry defnition file, and from there to mesh metadata For that matter, putting the geometry definition name in mesh metadata might be nice.